AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2025-03-11 UPDATE :

+I have uploaded a new version of JetsonSky : V53_03RC.
+Previous versions have been removed.

+I included a Giray Yillikci fix in the software (many thanks).
+It's a linux x86_64 fix and you can find from line 289 to 294.

+Import : in line 293 and 294, you must set the names of the ZWO SDK libraries you use !

+Also important : for Jeston SBC users, i recommand you to use V51_05RC version of JetsonSky

 **** 2025-02-22 UPDATE :

 I have uploaded a new version of JetsonSky : V53_01RC.
 Previous versions have been removed.